shakilmith/documentaion/quarkus/quarkus-crud-application-with-hibernate-orm/index.md

 quarkus.hibernate-orm.database.generation=drop-and-create
 ```

-Note: There is not persistence.xml file.
+Note: There is no persistence.xml file.
 But we can add it externally.

-Repository: (See how repostory patter works.)
+### Repository: (See how repostory patter works.)

 7. Create Person.java entity class in com.company pacakge.